michalkmet/xp-orange-minesweeper-graduation-final/BACKLOG.md

 [Sandbox 3x3] 3 bombs around your square.
 ```

-- ⚠ TODO UAT3.2 When player clears square [0;0] and there is 1 bomb around then I should see '
+- ✅ DONE UAT3.2 When player clears square [0;0] and there is 1 bomb around then I should see '

 ```
 +-+-+-+